zastrowm/sdk-typescript/.github/agent-sops/task-release-notes.sop.md

 3. Examine the actual implementation in the PR to understand correct usage
 4. Try simplifying the example to focus on core functionality
 5. Consider using a different example from the PR
-6. If unable to validate, document the issue in your notebook and skip the code example for that feature
+6. If unable to validate, note the issue in the release notes comment and skip the code example for that feature
 7. Leave a comment on the issue noting which features couldn't include validated code examples

 ### Large PR Sets (>100 PRs)